 When you visit our team, each of these non-invasive treatment options will be customized by your rheumatologist to suit your body and your condition.
 We’ll work alongside you to develop the treatment plan that’s best for you, listening thoroughly to your recovery goals and determining how best to achieve them.

 Causes for connective tissue diseases can vary widely, with some being linked to genetics and some having causes that are still unclear to researchers.
 If you have a family history of connective tissue disease, you may be at a higher risk of developing one yourself.

 Yes!
 Southland Rheumatology Center is proud to accept insurance, and many patients are able to receive coverage for their connective tissue disease therapy.
 Please visit our page to view our list of accepted providers -- if you don’t see your provider listed, we encourage you to give us a call and discuss your options with our friendly, knowledgeable staff.

-If your condition has significantly affected the mobility of any of your joints, or you’ve received surgical intervention, then absolutely.
-Physical therapy is not optional -- it’s an absolutely essential part of your recovery from your autoimmune connective tissue disease, as much as any other part of your treatment plan.
+Yes!
+Physical therapy is an absolute essential part of your recovery, as much as any other part of your treatment plan.
 Our is here to collaborate with your rheumatologist and offer you tailor-made care at every step of the way.